Thinkwise/docs/docs/sf/data_sensitivity.md

 - Expression

 Foreign key columns are automatically anonymized based on the settings of the source column.
-They can be recognized by the icon as shown below and are hidden by the “undecided columns” prefilter.
+They can be recognized by the icon as shown below and are hidden by the *Undecided columns* prefilter.

 ![https://office.thinkwisesoftware.com/blog/wp-content/uploads/2018/05/ak_icon.png](assets/sf/image98.png)